Try Hubstaff for 14 days

 Now that you know what project milestones to account for, it’s equally important to understand some functions of project management deliverables.

-So what do you need to consider when determining your deliverables?
-Here’s a good step-by-step list to go by.
+So, what do you need to consider when determining your deliverables?
+Here’s an excellent step-by-step list to go by.

 The first step is to create your deliverables.